-Do you need to short sell your home?
+Are you ready to short sell your home?

-Not sure what a short sale is?
-A short sale occurs when you owe more than what the house is worth .
-This may be caused by many factors, but commonly is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This can be attributed to many causes, but often is a result of a rapidly declining real estate market.

-Murphy homeowners who are upside down on their mortgage and need relief fast can rely on the expertise of Coldwell Banker High Country Realty to guide them through the short sale process.
+Murphy homeowners who are upside down on their home loan and need relief fast should turn to the expertise of Coldwell Banker High Country Realty to guide them through the short sale process.
 Contact me today

 for a free consultation.

-Next, don't forget about your closing costs.
-My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, estimate your closing costs.
+My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.

-Finally, call your lender and tell them of your situation.
-They may even have a specific department that deals with short sales.
-Ask about their exact process.
+Finally, call your lender and notify them of your situation.
+They may even have a special department that handles short sales.
+Ask about their specific procedures.
 Some lenders will be more inclined to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
+They may be able to reduce how much you owe or make other arrangements.
 Your lender will have to give consent for the final sale.